wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/syntex-strategy/includes/roles-responsibilities.md

 It's possible that existing roles in your organization align with the responsibilities necessary to set up and administer SharePoint Syntex.

-## SharePoint/Knowledge admin role and responsibilities
+##  role and responsibilities

-The SharePoint/Knowledge administrator establishes your organization's SharePoint Syntex instance and maintains it.
+The SharePoint administrator, or knowledge admin, establishes your organization's SharePoint Syntex instance and maintains it.
 They'll configure form processing in individual SharePoint document libraries and set up content centers for the document understanding models, as needed.
 The SharePoint admin is also responsible for assigning and controlling permissions for who can access each content center.

-As you build your SharePoint Syntex proposal, you might make suggestions about which people in which departments could serve the SharePoint/Knowledge admin role.
+As you build your SharePoint Syntex proposal, you might make suggestions about which people in which departments could serve the knowledge admin role.
 The role is a little technical, so you might want to choose an IT specialist for this role.
 On the other hand, you might want to choose someone with a high-level view of the company's overall content.
 Maybe someone whose role already deals with administrative or organizational tasks and understands what different roles within the organization need from their document libraries.
-For instance, a technical writer might be ideal for this role since they understand documentation.
-No matter who is named the SharePoint/Knowledge admin, you need buy-in from that person and from the teams they'll serve.
+No matter who is named the knowledge admin, you need buy-in from that person and from the teams they'll serve.

 ## Power Platform admin role and responsibilities

 A Power Platform administrator manages the Power Apps AI Builder capabilities within each SharePoint document library, enabling form processing.
 They're responsible for configuring the data service environment for form processing, and purchasing and allocating AI Builder (AIB) credits.

-The skills needed for this role are similar to your SharePoint/Knowledge admin.
+The skills needed for this role are similar to your knowledge admin.
 They need organizational knowledge to provide the necessary access to AI Builder and technical understanding of the Power Platform environment and AIB credits.

 Considering this, a technical writer may be ideal as your Power Platform admin since they know the documentation process.
 You could also consider the IT admin, who already handles the IT operations of your organization.